1-n-only-nobody/angularPartOfCustomer/README.md

-# GO TO JAVA BRANCH FOR SPRING REST APIs
+# GO TO JAVA BRANCH FOR SPRING REST APIs (do not use the springrestapi folder in master branch)

 # AngularClient